-Compared to other discount and traditional brokerages, Assist-2-Sell’s compensation structure is not very competitive, which is a potential red flag from an “agent quality” perspective.
+Compared to other discount and traditional brokerages, Assist-2-Sell’s compensation structure is not very competitive.
+This is a potential red flag from an “agent quality” perspective.

 Unlike other discount brokers that hire agents as salaried employees, Assist-2-Sell uses the same general “commission split” model as traditional brokerages like RE/MAX and Keller Williams.

 While commission splits aren’t intrinsically problematic, remember that Assist-2-Sell charges less than traditional brokers.
-That means Assist-2-Sell agents earning less per individual sale because they’re splitting a smaller pot.
+That means Assist-2-Sell Agents earn less per individual sale because they’re splitting a smaller pot.

 The agents make up for this by taking on more customers, but Assist-2-Sell doesn’t offer any sort of technology or support to help them effectively manage the heavier workload.

-This obviously has negative implications for the quality of service on offer; however, it also suggests Assist-2-Sell is probably not attracting top-notch agents.
+Assist-2-Sell's compensation structure has negative implications for the quality of service on offer.
+It also suggests Assist-2-Sell is probably not attracting top-notch agents.